The Duerden Website

 Another genealogy site, "searchforancestors.com" states that it is a locality, a corruption of Du-er-den, as still pronounced by the natives of Lancashire, England, where branches of the family reside, and which signifies, "A thicket of wood in a valley."
 "Doir-den."

+There are numerous places around Lancashire and Yorkshire that include Duerden/Dearden or a derivative.
 If anyone knows how these places got their names or know of any history about them, I would appreciate it if you could contact me.

 Examples are:-